-Dear Barbara'.
+Dear Barbara:

-He sequested, Saw enclosing the regnest for Paul Bunyan Vacation, Also, several schemes of possible development,
+He requested, Saw enclosing the regnest for Paul Bunyan Vacation.
+Also, several schemes of possible development.

-Two copies, a.o.
+Two copies, c.o.
 Schemes are the layout for the credit Union submittal.

 Swas going to suggest a study session with your team for some feedbacks and suggestions!
-Dust midea!!
+Dust an idea!!